 INCI 5049.
 GEOSYNTHETICS IN CIVIL ENGINEERING.
 Three credit hours.
-Three hours of lecture per week.
-Prerequisite: INCI 4139.
+Three hours

 Manufacture, properties and test methods of the different products which comprise the geosynthetics.
 Applications in: drainage and filtration, design of pavements, earth retaining structures, systems of pollution control, sanitary landfills and other environmental projects.